 - If panic attacks stop the student from taking part in a teaching event, give the student the possibility to compensate for the exams by performing some activity not requiring attendance, such as completing homework assignments or participating in online discussions.

 - Students may find it easier to attend courses if they can choose a seat close to the aisle or a place from where they can leave discreetly if needed.
 You can reserve a suitable seat for the student by putting a ‘reserved’ sign on it before the lecture.

-- If the student cannot take an examination for fear of having a panic attack, you can look into alternative ways of demonstrating knowledge: discussions, portfolio, learning diary, project work, book exam, take-home exam, oral exam, peer teaching.
+- If the student is typically unable to take examinations for fear of having a panic attack, you should go through alternative ways of demonstrating knowledge with the student in advance: discussions, portfolio, learning diary, project work, book exam, take-home exam, oral exam, peer teaching.